-Following completion of the Spin-off, the Remaining DDIHL Group will be principally engaged in the business of (i) property development and investment; (ii) trading of medical equipment and home security and automation products, and provision of related installation and maintenance services; and (iii) trading of various granite and marble products, stone slabs and products for construction market in the PRC (collectively referred to as the "Remaining Businesses"), whereas our Group will focus on the Construction and Engineering Contracting Business.
+On 7 August 2014, DDIHL submitted a proposal for the Spin-off to the Stock Exchange pursuant to Practice Note 15 of the Listing Rules.
+On 2 September 2014, DDIHL obtained confirmation from the Stock Exchange that it may proceed with the proposal.
+Following completion of the Spin-off, Remaining DDIHL Group will be principally engaged in the business of (i) property development and investment; (ii) trading of medical equipment and home security and automation products, and provision of related installation and maintenance services; and (iii) trading of various granite and marble products, stone slabs and products for construction market (collectively referred to as the "Remaining Businesses"), whereas our Group will focus on the Construction and Engineering Contracting Business.
+The Spin-off aims to allow separate platforms for the two businesses of the Remaining DDIHL Group and our Group with clear delineation.
+Our Directors believe that the Spin-off will bring benefits to both Remaining DDIHL Group and our Group, details of which are described under the section headed "The Distribution and the Spin-off - Reasons for and benefits of the Spin-off" in this document.